abdallah-hadid97/Nawy/README.md

-This repo builds a Real Estate web app (Home Arena) for browsing a wide selection of apartments, villas, and other properties.
+This repo builds a Real Estate app (Home Arena) for browsing a wide selection of apartments, villas, and other properties.
 The app welcomes users through a home page, from which they can navigate to the full apartment catalouge.

 ![image](https://github.com/amshawky/Nawy/assets/139395723/cbbaa0db-f117-4f69-9c19-a987aebe27aa)